 The threshold for visible thinning is generally higher in women due to hormonal differences, but the inherited risk can surface during pregnancy, postpartum recovery, and menopause.

-Genes for Hair Color and Grey Hair
+Genes for Color and Greying

 Hair color depends on the type of melanin follicles produce.
 The MC1R gene, one of the most studied genes in pigmentation, determines whether cells produce eumelanin (dark shades) or pheomelanin (red and lighter shades).
-People inherit two copies of MC1R, one from each parent, and the interaction between those copies shapes the result.
-Color is still polygenic, with many other genes contributing to the final outcome.

 Greying follows a similar pattern.
 The pace at which melanocyte function declines is heritable, so if your parents greyed early, you are likely to as well.
-Stress can accelerate the process, but the baseline timeline is largely genetic.

 Other Factors Beyond Genetics